 What to do before you move

-There is a lot of preparation that needs to take place before a house move.
+There’s a lot of preparation that needs to take place before a house move.
 Broadband is just one item on a long list of tasks you have to work through before the big day.
-Fortunately, if you follow this guide, you can make sure your broadband connection will be ready to go when you get the keys.
+Fortunately, if you follow this guide to broadband and moving home, you can make sure your broadband connection will be ready to go when you get the keys.

 Renting or buying?

-If you’re buying your new home then you have total control over what services you connect to it.
+But before we get to our checklist, here is one thing to consider: are you buying or renting?
+If you’re buying your new home, then you have total control over what services you connect to it.
 If you’re renting, you have less control.

 It will be worth asking the letting agent or landlord what broadband connection was previously at the property and what conditions, if any, there are with installing a broadband connection.

 If the property was previously connected to broadband, no invasive work should need to happen to connect it again.
 If the property has not had broadband before, some invasive work may need to occur to connect it.

 When renting, it’s wise to obtain written permission from the agent or landlord providing consent before arranging installation.

 While you have less control when you rent, the same steps will need to be taken when you move.
 In our guide to broadband and moving home we will provide you with a step-by-step checklist to help you with this aspect of moving.